mskhc/dev1/content/en/blog/_posts/2024-09-17-devsecops-in-action-k8s-secrets/index.md

 DEMO_SECRET__PASSWD = file://secret.file
 ```

-As you can see debug process requires a few conditions such as: disabled
+As you can see, the debug process requires a few conditions such as: disabled
 compiler optimization, access to source code and debug tool existence, but if
 application runs into container and is managed by orchestrator such as:
 Kubernetes, then it generates additional problems which have to be solved in